nfdi4plants/Swate-templates/README.md

 * Copy existing template
 * The newly copied template stays in the same folder as the original one
-* Rename the copied template file based on this pattern: Filename_vMaijorversion.MinorVersion.Patchversion
+* Rename the copied template file based on this pattern: Filename_vMaijorversion.MinorVersion.Patchversion, updating the version
-* Update the file content, using [Swate](https://github.com/nfdi4plants/Swate) or [ARCtrl](https://github.com/nfdi4plants/ARCtrl)
+* Update the file content, using [Swate](https://github.com/nfdi4plants/Swate) or [ARCtrl](https://github.com/nfdi4plants/ARCtrl), and update the version in the template metadata
 * Commit changes and create PR to main

 #### Update STRService